madhusudhan-rgb/BYOK-LLMclient/README.md

-This branch is deprecated and useless.
-Head to MAIN2 for the updated more recent stuff Thank you for visiting
+This repo is deprecated and useless.
+Head to <a href = ""></a> for the updated more recent stuff Thank you for visiting